Best Chocolate Chip Cookies (Soft, Chewy, No Mixer)

 4. I also love that the dough is mixed by hand – no electric mixer to wash.

-These cookies have slightly crispy edges with a soft chewy center and a slight toffee taste.
+These cookies have slightly crispy edges with a soft chewy center and a mild toffee taste.
 Delish.
+Want even deeper flavor?
+Chill 24-36 hours (details below)

 Ingredients – tailored to your taste